Skip to main content

 Ramsey County, MinnesotaEutrophic

 On the LakeGrade rubric Pike Lake fails the cutoffs — a TSI of 69 and persistent algal pressure put it in the bottom tier.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake bottoms out at 16 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 38 acres, Pike Lake sits below the Minnesota median: a small water where shoreline activity has an outsized effect on water quality.
 Within the 49 graded lakes of Ramsey County, Pike Lake sits at rank 42, near the bottom of the county list.